-Foreign investments involve certain special risks, including:

-- -Unfavorable changes in currency exchange rates: Foreign investments are typically issued and traded in foreign currencies.
+- Foreign investments.
+Foreign investments involve certain special risks, including: - Unfavorable changes in currency exchange rates: Foreign investments are typically issued and traded in foreign currencies.
 As a result, their values may be affected by changes in exchange rates between foreign currencies and the U.S. dollar. - Political and economic developments: Foreign investments may be subject to the risks of seizure by a foreign government, direct or indirect impact of sovereign debt default, imposition of economic sanctions, tariffs, trade restrictions, currency restrictions or similar actions (or retaliatory measures taken in response to such actions), and tax increases. - -Unreliable or untimely information: There may be less information publicly available about a foreign company than about most publicly-traded U.S. companies, and foreign companies are usually not subject to accounting, auditing and financial reporting standards and practices as stringent as those in the United States.
 Foreign securities may trade on markets that are closed when U.S. markets are open.
-As a result, accurate pricing information based on foreign market prices may not always be available.

-- -Limited legal recourse: Legal remedies for investors may be more limited than the remedies available in the United States. - -Limited markets: Certain foreign investments may be less liquid (harder to buy and sell) and more volatile than most U.S. investments, which means we may at times be unable to sell these foreign investments at desirable prices.
-In addition, there may be limited or no markets for bonds of issuers that become distressed.
+As a result, accurate pricing information based on foreign market prices may not always be available. - Limited legal recourse: Legal remedies for investors may be more limited than the remedies available in the United States. - -Limited markets: Certain foreign investments may be less liquid (harder to buy and sell) and more volatile than most U.S. investments, which means we may at times be unable to sell these foreign investments at desirable prices.
 For the same reason, we may at times find it difficult to value the fund's foreign investments. - -Trading practices: Brokerage commissions and other fees are generally higher for foreign investments than for U.S. investments.
-The procedures and rules governing foreign transactions and custody may also involve delays in payment, delivery or recovery of money or investments. - -Sovereign issuers: The willingness and ability of sovereign issuers to pay principal and interest on government securities depends on various economic factors, including the issuer's balance of payments, overall debt level, and cash flow from tax or other revenues.
-In addition, there may be no legal recourse for investors in the event of default by a sovereign government.
+The procedures and rules governing foreign transactions and custody may also involve delays in payment, delivery or recovery of money or investments.

 The risks of foreign investments are typically increased in countries with less developed markets, which are sometimes referred to as emerging markets.
 Emerging markets may have less developed economies and legal and regulatory systems, and may be susceptible to greater political and economic instability than developed foreign markets.
-Countries with emerging markets are also more likely to experience high levels of inflation, or currency devaluation, and investments in emerging markets may be more volatile and less liquid than investments in developed markets.
+Countries with emerging markets are also more likely to experience high levels of inflation or currency devaluation, and investments in emerging markets may be more volatile and less liquid than investments in developed markets.
 For these and other reasons, investments in emerging markets are often considered speculative.

-Certain risks related to foreign investments may also apply to some extent to U.S.-traded investments that are denominated in foreign currencies, investments in U.S. companies that are traded in foreign markets, or investments in U.S. companies that have significant foreign operations.
+Certain risks related to foreign investments may also apply to some extent to U.S.-traded investments that are denominated in foreign currencies, investments in U.S. companies that are traded in foreign markets or investments in U.S. companies that have significant foreign operations.